Edit page in Livemark

 Frictionless is a Python3.8+ framework, and it uses some common Python tools for the development process (we recommend enabling support of these tools in your IDE):

-You also need git to work on the project, and make is recommended.
+You also need git to work on the project.

 Documentation